 #9 – Check Attic and Insulation

-A lot of homeowners forget to check their attic when performing a roof examination.
+Many homeowners forget to check their attic when performing a roof examination.
 You’ll want to ensure that your attic has plenty of evenly distributed insulation to keep the heat in your home.
-Not only do you want proper insulation to prevent heat from easily escaping your home, but any added heat coming from your roof in the winter will also increase the chance of ice dams.
-Check the insulation in the attic to ensure there are no wet or damaged areas, that would indicate that you already have a roof leak you should get addressed before the winter.
+Not only do you want proper insulation to prevent heat from escaping your home, but any added heat coming from your roof in the winter will also increase the chance of ice dams.
+Check the insulation in the attic to ensure there are no wet or damaged areas, indicating that you already have a roof leak you should get addressed before the winter.
 Replace the insulation after you’ve repaired the roof.

 #10 – Check out Signature Exterior’s $49 Roof Tune-Up